vipulrai91/vipulrai91_pages_backup/index.md

-Hello and welcome to my blog.
+## Hello and welcome to my blog.

-## Hello this is Vipul and this is where I blog.

-I work as Data Scientist and Data Architect at SmartNomad.
+I currently work as Data Scientist and Data Architect at SmartNomad.

 ## Experience Summary